 A/B/N Testing.
 If your product range allows you to split the audience by two-three types of interests, you can create personalised banners on the main page for each.
 Coming back to our examples, half of your audience prefer skiing, and the other half – snowboarding.
 Configure customers for your test depending on their previous purchases, visits and locations, and display trendy snowboard boots on the homepage for consumers from Vermont who bought, for example, snow bindings before, or surfing through the Snowboard category.
 In turn, show popular ski boots for those, who explored the Ski category and purchased anything related to skiing.
 This solution can significantly increase your sales, so it worth your time.

 Email Marketing.
 Now you know what your target audience is hunting for.
 It’s a good idea to segment it into groups by interests for sending personalised offers via email.

 Buying and production processes.
 If you are not subscribed to any expensive trend forecasting company, this is an excellent tool to plan your assortment or produce items similar to most-searched.

 Sum it up?

-The improved Google’s tool now can demonstrate the most popular products within particular categories as well as the dynamics of search volume within a specific period, interests by locations, and shares by devices.
+Google’s Shopping Insight tool now can demonstrate the most popular products within particular categories as well as the dynamics of search volume within a specific period, interests by locations, and shares by devices.
 We can also compare up to 4 categories/brands/product types and receive personalised reports about the search data we are interested in.
 This is currently available in the USA, but it must extend to Europe and other countries in the nearest future if reliance on the previous Google’s strategy for launching new products or updates.

 This free tool can help business owners understand the overall trends within a specific niche, perceive the relative importance of brands, as well as allocate the item on a page following global demand.
 It allows marketers to target ad campaigns accurately, focus on appropriate keywords, and adjust their marketing strategies.